SPACE COAST MEDICINE: Internist Dr. Robert Udell Opens Concierge Medical Practice On Merritt Island

 Has Three Decades Of Experience Across the Spectrum of Medicine

-SPACE COAST DAILY TV: Internist Dr. Robert Udell opens concierge medical practice in Merritt Island.
+SPACE COAST DAILY TV: Internist Dr. Robert Udell now features a concierge medical practice in Merritt Island.
 Concierge medicine offers a highly personalized approach in which the physician limits his number of patients in order to allow for a comprehensive, individualized approach to those who seek his help.

 BREVARD COUNTY • MERRIT ISLAND, FLORIDA – Most of us have endured waiting for days for a medical appointment in order to wait for hours to see an overworked physician who can only give us a few minutes of his time before going on to his next patient.